 + C.4.
-Consulting business and relevant ministries and agencies
+Consulting business, stakeholders and relevant ministries and agencies

-Consultations with business could be useful to address problems they have met or are anticipating when engaging in cross-border activities.
-Consultations with relevant ministries and agencies could be useful to provide the team with important information on economic sectors or issues (including non-economic) that should be taken into account during the negotiations.
+Consultations with business could be useful to identify potential new treaty partners and to address problems businesses have encountered, or are anticipating, when engaging in cross-border activities (e.g. industry groups representing the primary economic activities within the country).
+Consultations with business, civil society, academia, relevant ministries and agencies could be useful to provide the team with important information on economic sectors or issues (including non-economic) that should be taken into account during the negotiations.
+The involvement of the tax administration or revenue authority in tax treaty negotiation at every stage is very important, as they usually have direct experience and knowledge of the application of tax treaty provisions and of the potential difficulties that they involve.

-When preparing for negotiations with another country it is prudent to consult with business and relevant ministries and agencies and the embassy in the other country.
+When preparing for negotiations with another country it is prudent to consult with business and relevant ministries and agencies - including the tax administration or revenue authority - and the embassy in the other country.
+A country negotiating a treaty needs to be aware of the diplomatic relations between the country they are negotiating with and other treaty partners.
+Signing a treaty could have unintended political and diplomatic implications outside of the tax arena.

-► See paragraph 94 of the UN Manual
+See paragraph 94 of the UN Manual

 + C.5.
-Preparing the draft model used for a particular negotiation
+Preparing the draft model used for a particular negotiation ("opening" text)

-This could be the country's standard model treaty or an adapted version that takes into account particular inputs such as previous negotiations or business submissions.
+This could be the country's standard model treaty or an adapted version that takes into account particular inputs such as previous negotiations or business and industry groups' submissions.